suncoast-devs/handbook/lessons/react-intro/index.md

 > NOTE: We don't even have to do anything special with the array to get it to
 > output since JSX already knows how to deal with arrays, it just outputs each
-> element as if we had hard coded it.
+> element as if we had hardcoded it.

 There is one other thing we need to do.
 If you look in your console you will see a message about each element needing a `key`.
 There is another React rule that